Fellows and Scholars

 Caryn McTighe Musil is an independent consultant who has had a distinguished career as a professor, nonprofit executive, educational consultant, scholar, and public speaker.
 Her areas of expertise include women, diversity, equity and inclusion, curriculum and faculty development, institutional change, and civic learning and democratic engagement.

-In July 2020, Dr. Musil retired from AAC&U after nearly three decades and having served in senior-level positions, including senior vice president and acting president.
+In July 2020, Dr. Musil retired from AAC&U after nearly three decades, having served in senior-level positions including senior vice president and acting president.
 She was project director for more than two dozen national and global projects involving hundreds of colleges and universities.
+In recognition of her leadership within the association and her outstanding contributions to general and liberal education, Dr. Musil was named a Distinguished Fellow of AAC&U.

 As senior vice president, Dr. Musil reconceptualized AAC&U’s global portfolio, directing a series of campus-based curricular projects and serving as director of the project that created the Global Learning VALUE Rubric.
 From 2012 to 2015, she directed two National Endowment for the Humanities grants, working first with community colleges to embed diversity and democracy into the curriculum and then to sponsor campus public forums on contested notions of citizenship.
 From 2014 to 2020, she directed a series of projects for Civic Learning by Design in the Major, working with institutions to embed education for social responsibility and the public good as integral to every major.